Policy and Procedures

 Following are the specific steps required to complete the processing of a travel report:

 At the conclusion of travel, it is the responsibility of the traveler to fill out the travel report, supported by the conference brochure and all original receipts and sign it.
 The travel report should be completed as soon as possible, but no later than two weeks upon completion of travel.

 The completed report with the original documents attached should then be forwarded to the appropriate Department Chair, Director, Dean, and/or Vice President.
-Grant travel should be forwarded to the Director of the Office of Research & Grants Administration for approval.
+Grant travel should be forwarded to the Director of Grant Accounting for approval.
 The report will then be forwarded to the Accounting Office, East Campus, Bldg. #5.